5 Things Your OBGYN Won’t Tell You

 4. Lower the Risk of Cesarean

-Here are 5 ways to lower the risks of cesarean.
+Here are 5 ways to lower the risks of giving birth by cesarean.

 Yeah, I know this sounds so completely out of the box, but is a valid option to consider.
 I have personally witnessed some of the lowest cesarean rates in low risk, healthy women in a local homebirth practice.
 Believe it or not, research studies back me up on this.